 Why we chose Norwood

-We should first mention that we did ritual sacrifices and variations of several rain dances in the hopes that Rutgers OT would fall to us in the second round.
+We should first mention that we did ritual sacrifices and variations of several rain dances in the hopes that Rutgers OT Anthony Davis would fall to us in the second round.
 Philadelphia made sure that wouldn't happen, so we instead decided to focus back on our original strategy: find your critical need areas and pick the best player at those positions.
 There'd be a twist this time, though - if there was a player we really loved available, we'd consider that player regardless of position.

 Going back to our original critical needs list, we considered players at LT, NT and OLB.
 From that list, we had three candidates: Vladimir Ducasse, Torrell Troup and Eric Norwood.

 I know what you're thinking: Ducasse as the LT of choice?
 With Rodger Saffold still on the board?
 Many of you astutely recalled my public opinions on Saffold while trying to guess the second-round pick; Saffold is a finesse player - and a highly underrated one at that - that will make a fantastic second-round pick for a pass-happy offensive system.
 That system is decidedly not what Chan Gailey likes to run, so as much as I like Saffold as a prospect, I don't think he's a great fit for Buffalo.
-Ducasse is already an excellent run blocker with enormous potential, but even with that in mind, he's so incredibly raw in all facets of blocking technique that it'd be terrible value to invest a second-round pick in a guy that would, at best, merely pushfor a starting job.
+Ducasse is already an excellent run blocker with enormous potential, but even with that in mind, he's so incredibly raw in all facets of blocking technique that it'd be terrible value to invest a second-round pick in a guy that would, at best, merely push Demetrius Bell for a starting job.
 We need more impact than that here.

 I briefly considered Troup, because I've heard word that Buffalo really likes him as a prospect.
 It wouldn't surprise me to see the Bills reach a bit for a nose tackle, but that doesn't strike me as Buddy Nix's ideal mode of franchise-building.
 So I passed on Troup; it'll be interesting to see if he's still available after the second round of this mock ends.

 There were a few non-need-position players that I briefly considered for this pick, but only one that I seriously considered: UCLA DT Brian Price.
 Considered by many to be a mid-to-late first-round talent, Price would have represented outstanding value at 41, and let's be honest - Buffalo could still use more talent along the defensive line.
 Gailey has repeated often that his coordinators would adapt scheme to fit their players, and while I'm sure many of you are screaming at your monitors that that's precisely why Saffold should be the pick, my gut tells me Buffalo would bend the rules in this situation only for a player that they thought was great value.
 Maybe Saffold is that guy.
 I think Price has a better shot at being that guy in this situation.
-I'll admit, the idea of adding Price to the likes of, Kyle Williams, and infatuated me, even if it creates a redundancy in talents to a degree.
+I'll admit, the idea of adding Price to the likes of Marcus Stroud, Kyle Williams, Dwan Edwards and Spencer Johnson infatuated me, even if it creates a redundancy in talents to a degree.
 That's a lot of active talent right there.

 The reality of Buffalo's 2010 NFL Draft plight